AkiraNom/data-analysis-notebook/README.md

-This repository contains various EDA notebooks used in data analysis projects
+This repository contains notebooks used in various data analysis projects